nikoly/pact-contract-test/README.md

 For some reason, **pact-verifier** requires `--provider-states-url` to be specified but doesn't use it.

 I implemented **provider states** inside the sample application `app/app.py`.
-The provider states can be passed by **pact-verifier** to `POST /_pact/provider_states/` with expected Body: `{consumer: ‘Translator’, states: [‘translation for number 1’]}`:
+The provider state name can be passed by **pact-verifier** to `POST /_pact/provider_states/` with expected Body: `{consumer: ‘Translator’, states: [‘translation for number 1’]}` and the state will be executed to set up the state of the service.

+ ## Verify a pact

+ To verify a pact instructions run:

  ```sh
  pact-verifier --provider-base-url=http://localhost:5000/ --pact-url=pacts/translator-translate_service.json --provider-states-url=http://localhost:5000/_pact/provider_states/all --provider-states-setup-url=http://localhost:5000/_pact/provider_states
  ```

-At the end, you should see an execution report printed to the command line output.
+At the end, you should see a report printed to the command line output.